 Food and drink:

-You will find a never-ending smorgasbord of Lao specialties and street food on offer.
+You will find a never-ending smorgasbord of Lao specialities and street food on offer.
 Take lots of small notes and an empty stomach.

 How to get there: